Jump directly to content

 GreenBattery

-The GreenBattery project focuses on building the prototype of a green battery.
-The key idea
+The GreenBattery project focused on building a prototype of a green battery.
+The key idea behind the project was to establish a battery prototype with green (or greener) components without compromising the battery’s performance.

 MainstreamBIO